ruckus/quickeebooks/README.md

 ## Invoice Service

-The `Quickeebooks::Service::Invoice` has the ability to retrieve an invoice as a PDF document:
+The `Quickeebooks::Online::Service::Invoice` has the ability to retrieve an invoice as a PDF document:

 ```ruby
 invoice_as_pdf(invoice_id)